 For the first half hour I found nothing but pretty rocks.
 But once I understood the scale of what I was looking for I found loads of tiny fossils.
 It ended up being far more fun once I knew exactly what I was doing.

-Although you could in theory do this hike on your own (whereas you can’t do the hikes on your own in Yoho National Park), you learn so much more with a knowledgeable guide like Claudia.
+Although you could in theory do the Stanley Glacier hike on your own (whereas you can’t do the hikes on your own in Yoho National Park) and most people do, you learn so much more with a knowledgeable guide like Claudia.

 This hike costs $55 plus $13.50 for a non-refundable reservation fee.
 Go prepared no matter what hike you do – as they run rain or shine.
 On the website there is a list of suggested items to bring – and in late August I was very happy to have a hat and mittens.
 I would also recommend a seat cushion so you have something dry and comfortable to sit on.

 There are two other guided Burgess Shale hikes you can sign up to do in Yoho National Park – though they are longer and more strenuous.